On Helly number for crystals and cut-and-project sets: Helly numbers for two-dimensional crystals

 \begin{thm} Let $S$ be a $2$-dimensional $k$-crystal.
-Then $h(S)\leq k+6$. \end{thm} \begin{proof} Let $A_1,A_2\ldots,A_n$ be points in $S$ with maximal possible $n$ such that $P=\conv(A_1,A_2\ldots,A_n)$ is a convex polygon with $n$ vertices that does not have additional points of $S$ inside or on the boundary.
-According to lemma \ref{lem:empty}, it is enough to show that $n\leq k+6$. {
+Then $h(S)\leq k+6$. \end{thm} \begin{proof} Let $A_1,A_2\ldots,A_n$ be points in $S$ with maximal possible $n$ such that $P=\conv(A_1,A_2\ldots,A_n)$ is a convex polygon without additional points of $S$ inside or on the boundary.
+According to Lemma \ref{lem:empty}, it is enough to show that $n\leq k+6$. {

 }

 Let $N$ be the maximal number of vertices of $P$ that belong to one copy of $\Z^2$.
 We will study all possible cases of $N$ and find a bound for $n$ for each case.